sulfuror/rescript-sh/docs/extract-cmd.md

 Auto-detecting latest snapshot for this file...
 Extracting [/home/user/Photos] to [./Photos]...
 [0:02] 100.00%  1 / 1 files extracted
+Directory successfully extracted as a zip archive.
+Saved to: ./Photos.zip
 ```

 **[⇦ Commands & Options](Commands-and-Options)**